capr/multigit/README.md

 Needless to say, you can add these release files to your meta package, just like with the .baseurl and .origin files before.

-Another way to get a quick snapshot of the entire project is with:
+Another way to get a snapshot of the entire project is with:

 	$ mgit --all ver